Copies of Selected

-"...Intel announced its earnings for the Q1 2016 quarter, which were not stellar...It would be a mistake to think that Intel can’t pivot to the new
+"...Intel announced its earnings for the Q1 2016 quarter, which were not stellar...It would be a mistake to think that Intel can’t pivot to the

 major force in the emerging market areas, and in some cases, will be dominant.….”

 1. EMM: What are Enterprises Actually Using?

-“…The most popularly deployed components of EMM suites are those that directly affect the day to day operations of the mobile device and the
+“…The most popularly deployed components of EMM suites are those that directly affect the day to day operations of the mobile device

 2. The Battle for the End User Workspace

 “…a new paradigm is beginning to emerge for a diverse mobile workforce with a focus not on empowering individual devices, but on

 this new “workspaces as a service” paradigm are Citrix and VMWare …”